Weinstein handlebodies for complements of smoothed toric divisors

+Thus, $\Psi$ provides the embedding into our model neighborhood of a node.
 After performing the $T^2$-equivariant symplectomorphism induced by the appropriate $SL(2,\Z)$ transformation, this provides a Liouville structure (which is gradientlike for a function with a single index $2$ critical point) on the complement of the smoothing in a neighborhood of a node $V_i$.

-Now we go to the second main step: to glue the Liouville structure from the $2$-handle with the canonical Liouville structure on $U$.
-The technical part is to interpolate between these two Liouville structures in a controlled way so they align and glue together smoothly, without introducing additional critical points.
-To describe this gluing explicitly, we will work in the model node.
-However, this applies to any node by the change of coordinates induced by the $SL(2,\Z)$ transformation.
-On $U$ we work with toric coordinates $(p_1,q_1,p_2,q_2)$ (with symplectic form $dp_1\wedge dq_1+dp_2\wedge dq_2$) where the change of coordinates is given by